-Employees who work in instructional positions, both certified and classified, are required to hold appropriate Illinois certification.
-Information specific to each employee is available through the Illinois State Board of Education's Educator Certification System (ECS).
+Employees who work in instructional positions, both certified and classified, are required to hold appropriate Illinois licensure.
+Information specific to each employee is available through the Illinois State Board of Education's Educator Licensure Information System (ELIS).

 ELIS (Educator Licensure Information System) Updates